 Sanitize the plumbing system at least once annually.
 It is also appropriate to sanitize the plumbing system under the following circumstances:

-- 1. Before initial use.
+- Before initial use

-- 2. After de-winterization.
+- After de-winterization

-- 3. After extended periods of non-use.
+- After extended periods of non-use

-- 4. Lastly, whenever there is suspicion of contamination.
+- Whenever there is suspicion of contamination

 NOTE: Do not sanitize the unit while it is winterized, you must first de-winterize the system.